 Place the vessels into the MARS machine using the solvent sensor for 60 min at 70 °C and 800 W of power.

-Take vessels out of MARS and let them cool down under the hood.
+Take vessels out of the MARS and let them cool down under the hood.

 Use a funnel and glass wool to separate the liquid part which contains chloroform, methanol, and lipids by transferring each liquid sample to a pre-weighed glass test tube and keep the solids (biomass free of lipids) for other analyses.